 - Born in France, I grew up in Mexico and California and spent many years in the US where I studied at the university level.
 I moved to France, did graduate work there and lived for over twenty years.
-I've spent about 7 years in Germany or traveling between both.
+I've spent 8+ years in Germany or traveling between both.

 - My family background and travel has brought me into contact to different levels with a lot of languages - Italian, Portuguese, Polish, Yiddish, Hebrew, Chinese, Arabic, Ladakhi to name a few.